Is AI Shopping the Future of eCommerce?

 Learn how merchants can harness the power of this rapidly evolving technology to transform their businesses.

 AI has the potential to disrupt every aspect of our lives, and it’s already changing how we shop online.
-The rise of artificial intelligence — especially generative AI — is often framed as humans versus machines.
+The rise of artificial intelligence — especially generative AI for eCommerce — is often framed as humans versus machines.
 As technology gets smarter, these critics ask, will eCommerce even need customer support, marketing, or product development teams?

 The short answer: yes.
 (Phew.)
 AI is only as smart as the humans deploying it.
 And if brands want to streamline operations and create better customer experiences, they need to foster collaboration between people and technology.